ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

    name of their operator; there would be no way to use |star| infix (without backquotes, as usual).

+7. Introduce a new way of writing ``Type``: ``type``.
+That is, the keyword ``type`` would be the kind of types with values.
+We could say ``class Monad (m :: type -> type)``.
+   This has the advantage that clients do not need to import anything, as we could make ``type`` always in scope (as it is a keyword).
+Furthermore, existing tools already apply syntax highlighting to ``type``, which I think is reasonable.
+   Disadvantages include the fact that ``type`` will look like a type variable without syntax highlighting enabled, this is a new change to an area that has already undergone some disruptive changes, and it has been mentioned previously and rejected.
+But I still like it, so I'm mentioning it here.

 Unresolved questions
 --------------------